-This is a Thai Peanut Sauce with no peanuts!
-Instead it uses almond, cashew, or sunflower butter.
-Whisk it together in less than a minute.
-Tasty, sweet, and slightly spicy, it makes an incredibly delicious sauce for Chicken Satay, sautéed veggies, spring rolls, or a raw vegetable dip.
+Who ever heard of a fabulicious Thai Peanut Sauce with no peanuts!
+Ha Ha!
+Instead of peanuts it uses nut butters.
+Choose between almond, cashew, or sunflower butter, whisk with a few spices and you have a divine sauce in less than a minute.
+Tasty, sweet, and slightly spicy, it makes an incredibly delicious dip for Chicken Satay, sautéed veggies, spring rolls, or a raw vegetables.
 Use it as a marinade or dressing for chicken and meats.
 Unlike most peanut sauces, it’s free of sugar and nightshades!
+Yay!

 Since peanuts are legumes, they’re not considered part of the Paleo Diet.
 I agree.
 Peanuts are also high in molds from the ground, which create aflatoxins, tasteless carcinogenic compounds released by the molds.
 So I stay away from peanuts and peanut butter.
 Check out my yummy recipe for Homemade Nut Butters in Minutes using a superblender.
 I make nut butters with sunflower seeds, pumpkin seeds, almonds, Brazil nuts, cashews, coconut flakes – just about anything except peanuts.
 This Peanut-free sauce is Paleo and raw, made without gluten, grain, sugar, animal products, or nightshades.
 Just stir and serve.
 Makes 1 cup sauce.